cwiegert/Klipper-Autotune-Neptune-Base/README.md

     bash Neptune4Base.sh
   ```

 Log back into Fluidd, and modify the Neptune4Stock_tmc.cfg to set your tuning parameters.
-The documentation for the tuning parameters are in the Readme.md at the top of the AutoTune repository linked above.
+The documentation for the tuning parameters are in the [Readme.md](https://github.com/andrewmcgr/klipper_tmc_autotune/blob/main/README.md#autotune-configuration) in the Klipper AutoTune repository referenced above.